 Another option is to use heating oil.
 Heating oil is a fuel for burning that’s designed to be used in central heating systems, furnaces and boilers that are fitted in homes (and large buildings like schools).

 Heating oil costs around 6 pence per kWh.
-So, although a little more expensive than gas, if you’re off the grid and gas is not possible, the best way to cut bills this winter is to opt for heating oil.
-Crown Oil (our sister company) supplies heating oil to homes all over the country and promise to offer the most competitive prices.
+So, although it’s a little more expensive than gas, if you’re off the grid and gas is not possible, the best way to cut bills this winter is to opt for heating oil.
+Crown Oil (our sister company) supplies heating oil to homes all over the North West and promises to offer the most competitive prices.

 Switch to a better energy tariff